-Subtask 2.2 Air Quality Conformity/SIP Implementation Work Task Budget: \$43,000 FHWA MPO Planning Funds, \$23,000 FTA 5303 Metropolitan Planning Funds, \$6,000 RVMPO Dues, \$12,500 In-Kind Match, \$1,500
+Subtask 2.2 Air Quality Conformity/SIP Implementation

+Work Task Budget: \$30,500 FHWA MPO Planning Funds, \$23,000 FTA 5303 Metropolitan Planning Funds, \$6,000 RVMPO Dues, \$0 In-Kind Match, \$1,500

 Air quality conformity determinations are a required component of the RTP and MTIP and all amendments that expand vehicular capacity (non-exempt projects).
 The RVMPO will prepare air quality conformity determinations as needed to respond to plan and program amendments.
-The most recent air quality conformity determination was made in April 2013 for the 2013-2038 RTP and amended 2012-2015 MTIP.
-This updates the prior RTP conformity on April 27, 2009.
-Funds for this task reflect the additional amount of staff time required to implement new EPA emission-estimating software, MOVES.
-Because MOVES is required for conformity determinations made after March 2, 2012, any conformity required beyond the RTP conformity will necessitate the shift to MOVES.
-RVCOG retained a consultant, Sierra Research to develop data and run MOVES.
-Carryover MPO dues are proposed to be used to pay for consultant costs (estimated to cost \$20,000 to \$40,000).
-All data files from current conformity determinations will have to be altered, amended or developed for MOVES.
+The most recent air quality conformity determination was made in August 2014 for the amended 2013-2038 RTP and 2015-2018 MTIP.
+This updates the prior RTP conformity on April 26, 2013.
+The RVMPO follows federal requirements for interagency air quality consultation and public involvement procedures outlined in the MPO's Public Participation Plan for RTP and TIP amendments, and Air Quality Conformity Determinations.
+Funds for this task reflect the additional amount of staff time required to coordinate with Sierra Research (RVMPO's MOVES modeling consultant) to develop data and run MOVES.
 Conformity training and practice as well as other air-quality-related training will occur under this task.

 A PM10 State Implementation Plan (SIP) is in place for the region, setting a regional emissions budget for on-road sources.
 A Carbon Monoxide SIP is in place in Medford, which sets a CO emissions budget for Medford on-road source emissions.
 The RVMPO will continue to coordinate with DEQ, ODOT, EPA, FTA and FHWA to maintain transportation conformity status, including any coordination and consultation necessary.
-RVCOG is in discussions with DEQ on developing Limited Maintenance Plans (LMPs) for the RVMPO.
+RVCOG is coordinating with DEQ and EPA on developing a CO Limited Maintenance Plan (LMP) for the RVMPO2.
+The CO LMP is scheduled to be completed by ODEQ in June 2015 and a public hearing scheduled in Medford on September 17, 2015.
+The Environmental Quality Commission (EQC) will hold a hearing on December 9, 2015 and submit the SIP to EPA on December 22, 2015.
+EPA will approve the adequacy determination on March 30, 2016.
+Upon EPA's approval of the adequacy determination, the MPO will not be required to perform a regional emissions analysis to demonstrate conformity for CO.
+This will save the MPO considerable staff time and the expense of retaining a consultant to do the MOVES emissions modeling.